Frequently Asked Questions About Music Lessons

 Yes but it helps to be aware of the disadvantages you might have to over come.

-No. Sometimes we have started someone at 4 but earlier than that we do not have music programs.
-Quite honestly, we have found that the programs for toddler, infants and babies do not give any kid a leg up on music.
-These programs, offer by other music lesson providers, seem to exist to make money and to funnel kids into their other programs.
+No. You will easily find some one who will take your money to teach your 3 year old drums but quite honestly, we have found that the programs for toddler, infants and babies do not give any kid a leg up on music.
+These programs, offered by other music lesson providers, seem to exist to make money and to funnel kids into their other programs.
+Many times they are more activities with other kids while music is playing or a ‘Mommy and Me’ style program.
+We have also found that some kids have a hard time adjusting to private music lessons after the fun and games of ‘musical daycare’.

 Winnipeg Music Lessons